superweegeex-ship-it/LiveSplit-AI-Modified/README.md

-# CURRENTLY REVAMPING, TOTALLY EXPERIMENTAL
+# EXPERIMENTAL, PRONE TO BUGS

 (If attempting to compile from source code read [this](https://github.com/superweegeex-ship-it/LiveSplit-AI-Modified/tree/master/third_party/mpv/x64), DLLs are included in the release builds but not in source code for copyright reasons.
 (I believe only libmpv-2.dll is necessary currently).